Coat Color:Deep Slate BlueLight Blue Gray

 Kerry Blue Terrier Temperament

 Raising a Kerry Blue Terrier as a family pet is a fine idea as long as early and consistent training is on the schedule.
-They don’t enjoy being left alone for long, so if you work outside the home, you may want to sign up for doggie day care or enlist the aid of a dog sitter or neighbor to stop by for some playtime.
-As with every dog breed, small children should be supervised around a new dog until they’ve been properly socialized.
-This is especially true of the Kerry Blue Terrier dog as their biting tendency falls in the mid-level range.
-Still, aggression from this breed isn’t common, and Kerries are considered good family dogs.
+They don’t enjoy being left alone for long, so if you work outside the home, you may want to sign up for doggie daycare or enlist the aid of a dog sitter or neighbor to stop by for some playtime.
+Supervise small children around a new dog, as you should with every dog breed.
+The Kerry Blue Terrier bite tendency falls in the mid-level range, though aggression from this breed isn’t common, and Kerries are considered good family dogs.

-As all-purpose working terriers, the Kerry Blue held many positions in the past, including that of livestock herder, sheep guardian and CEO in charge of removing any and all vermin, such as mice, otters, badgers and hares.
+As all-purpose working terriers, the Kerry Blue held many past positions, including livestock herder, sheep guardian and CEO in charge of removing any and all vermin, such as mice, otters, badgers and hares.
 Today’s Kerry Blue Terrier characteristics feature high energy and a lively manner, making this breed a lovely canine companion for the get-up-and-go set.

 How to Care for a Kerry Blue Terrier

-Much of any Kerry Blue Terrier guide to care focuses on their telltale blue coat, which needs diligent work to keep it looking sharp.
-And you’ll be spending the majority of your time training and exercising your loveable pup.
+A Kerry Blue Terrier’s blue coat needs diligent care to keep it looking sharp, and you’ll spend lots of time training and exercising your loveable pup.

 Kerry Blue Terrier Health

 A Kerry Blue Terrier has a lifespan of 12 to 15 years, and their health issues aren’t usually extensive, but like any breed, certain conditions may develop over time.
 Here’s more about each one: